random-guys/siber/README.md

 ## What is SiberMetrics and how it works.

-SiberMetrics are routers around prometheus client for node.js to record and export a histogram of an http request.
+SiberMetrics are wrapper around Prometheus client for Node.js to record and export metrics of an http request.

 - Create a global instance of SiberMetrics